-mid-15c., from ship (n.) + wreck (n.).
+mid-15c., "destruction or loss of a vessel by foundering at sea," from ship (n.) + wreck (n.).
 Earlier it meant "things cast up from a shipwreck" (c.
 1100).
-The earlier word for "shipwreck" in the modern sense was Middle English schipbreke, "'ship-break,'" from a North Sea Germanic word; compare West Frisian skipbrek, Middle Dutch schipbroke, German Schiffbruch).
+The earlier word for "shipwreck" in the modern sense was Middle English schipbreke, ship-brekinge "ship-break, ship-breaking" (late 14c.), from a North Sea Germanic word (compare West Frisian skipbrek, Middle Dutch schipbroke, German Schiffbruch).

-1580s, "cause to wreck;" c.
-1600, "to suffer shipwreck," from shipwreck (n.).
+1580s, "cause (someone) to be subject to shipwreck;" c.
+1600, intransitive, "to suffer shipwreck;" from shipwreck (n.).
 Related: Shipwrecked.